TerjeNorderhaug/person8-mongo/README.md

 # Person8

-SPA to restore the identity of homeless youth, submitted to the [Oktane 19 hackathon](https://oktane19-hackathon.devpost.com/).
+SPA to restore the identity of homeless youth.

 Universal (isomporhic) Clojurescript React app for mobile and/or web.